The importance of collaboration when it comes to company productivity is no secret.

 No company is perfect.
 No matter how hard you try as a manager, there will always be room for improvement.
 Your team can be a great source of insight and feedback when it comes to helping you do your job better.

 It’s recommended that you survey your team on occasion to assess whether employees feel supported.
 You can also ask for recommendations on how to improve collaboration.
 You may stumble across some ideas you have never thought of before.

 A trademark of a good manager is someone that is open to constructive feedback.
 Don’t be afraid to listen to your team and adjust your approach.
 You play an important role in your company’s collaborative culture, and collaboration and productivity software can help enhance your effectiveness.

 If some or all of your team is remote, you face some unique obstacles as a business owner when it comes to collaboration.
 It can be difficult for remote team members to feel connected with the rest of the company, making it harder to collaborate and feel part of a collective unit.

 It’s important to check in with your remote workers on a regular basis to ensure that they are feeling supported.
-Encourage participation in virtual meetings, or even host the occasional in-office event.
+Encourage participation in virtual meetings (screen sharing software makes it feel like they're in the room with you!), or even host the occasional in-office event.
 There are many ways to support your remote team and encourage collaboration.